Promo banner

 Checking the oil, coolant, screenwash, brake and clutch and power steering fluid levels on your car is a straightforward job that takes seconds to do.
 Some fluids should be checked once a week but others can go for longer before they need to be examined.

-Some car models have sensors that warn you when certain fluids are low, via the dashboard, but it’s always worth looking under the bonnet (and under the car) to check the levels and for leaks.
+Some car models have sensors that warn you when certain fluids are low, via the dashboard, but it’s always worth looking under the hood (and under the car) to check the levels and for leaks.

 When to check your car’s fluids